Investment Club Tax Printer Software

 To learn more about filing your taxes, visit our Club Tax Printer Support page or the official IRS website.

-* A special note about "Draft" and "Final" forms: Tax printers are initially released using "draft" forms.
+* A special note about "Draft" and "Final" forms: Some tax printer modules are initially released using "draft" forms.
 Final forms will be released and automatically updated in your tax printer when forms are approved by the IRS and the appropriate state agencies, which could occur as early as mid-January or as late as early March.
 By installing the draft forms package, you can make sure that the program works correctly and that you have entered the necessary data properly.
 Then, when final forms are released, you can quickly prepare and print final forms for your club members.
-You may not prepare your club tax filings before you have received final year-end documents from your club's financial institutions, which by law do not have to arrive until February 15.
+You may not prepare your club tax filings before you have received final year-end documents from your club's financial institutions, which by law do not have to arrive until February 17, 2015.